YugantKachroo/Algoflow/README.md

 # Algoflow
 Algorithm Visualizer

-#How to run this project?#
-Run the following commands
+#Run the following commands in order to execute the project#
 ```
 npm install
 npm start